Neutron energy distribution ranges for Low Energy Nuclear Reactions in Deuterium. Cold Fusion / Fission Velocities.

 In addition, uranium-238 has a much lower capture cross section for thermal neutrons, allowing more neutrons to cause fission of fissile nuclei and propagate the chain reaction, rather than being captured by 238U.

 The combination of these effects allows light water reactors to use low-enriched uranium.
 Heavy water reactors and graphite-moderated reactors can even use natural uranium as these moderators have much lower neutron capture cross sections than light water.

 An increase in fuel temperature also raises U-238’s thermal neutron absorption by Doppler broadening, providing negative feedback to help control the reactor.
 Also, when the moderator is also a circulating coolant (light water or heavy water), boiling of the coolant will reduce the moderator density and provide negative feedback (a negative void coefficient).

 Intermediate-energy neutrons have poorer fission/capture ratios than either fast or thermal neutrons for most fuels.
 An exception is the uranium-233 of the thorium cycle, which has a good fission/capture ratio at all neutron energies.

 Fast reactors use un-moderated fast neutrons to sustain the reaction and require the fuel to contain a higher concentration of fissile material relative to fertile material U-238.
 However, fast neutrons have a better fission/capture ratio for many nuclides, and each fast fission releases a larger number of neutrons, so a fast breeder reactor can potentially “breed” more fissile fuel than it consumes.

-Posted by Gordon Duff, Senior Editor on September 15, 2014, With 5866 Reads Filed under Life.
+Posted by Gordon Duff, Senior Editor on September 15, 2014, With 5931 Reads Filed under Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.